Robert Scherrer: The inquest into the assassination of Carlos Prats (1974)

 He also investigated the assassination of Chilean General Carlos Prats in September 1974 in Buenos Aires, receiving testimony from Michael Townley who explicitly implicated the Argentine SIDE and the Milicia, an extreme-right group, in the death.

 The arrest of Santucho and Fuentes (1975)

 After the arrest in Paraguay, on 16, of two Chileans from the Revolutionary Left Movement (Chile), members of the Revolutionary Coordinating Junta (JCR), Amilcar Santucho (brother of Mario Roberto Santucho) and Jorge Fuentes, Robert Scherrer was informed at every moment of their interrogation (during which the militants were tortured).

 He passed this information to the FBI, who interrogated presumed members of the JCR in the United States, including the wife of Fuentes.
-He also informed courrier Chilean General Ernesto Baeza on 6 of the arrest of the Chileans (the letter was transmitted to the Rettig Commission who classed it in their "confidential" section.), after which Argentine and Chilean interrogators went to Asuncion.
+He also informed courrier Chilean General Ernesto Baeza on 6 of the arrest of the Chileans (the letter was transmitted to the Rettig Commission who classed it in their "confidential" section.), after which Argentine and Chilean interrogators went to Asunción.